 At Body Active we have a commitment to providing you with excellence in Physiotherapy services.

-Charles graduated from the University of South Australia in 2000 and started his career as a physiotherapist in 2001 at Hornsby Hospital on Sydney’s upper north shore.
-He then worked throughout the UK in England, Scotland and Wales over a 2 year period and gained varied experience in post-operative orthopaedic surgery management as well as athlete management in sports such as rugby, soccer and cricket.
+Charles graduated from the University of South Australia in 2000 and is entering his 22nd year as a physiotherapist.
+He started his career as a physiotherapist at Hornsby Hospital and then travelled throughout the UK in England, Scotland and Wales over a 2 year period working as a physiotherapist.
+He gained experience in post-operative orthopaedic surgery management as well as athlete management in sports such as rugby, soccer and cricket.
 Since returning to Sydney, Charles has worked exclusively in private practice and attends regular education updates and up-skilling courses, aiming to be at the cutting edge of the injury management.

-Kang graduated from the University of Sydney and has worked in both major hospitals and private practice.
+Kang graduated from the University of Sydney and has over 10 years experience in both major Eastern Sydney hospitals and sports private practice.
 He has a special interest in sports and work injury management and during his career has been constantly up-skilling with the latest research and courses.
-He utilises his skills with sports integrated dry needling and Clinical Pilates to assess and treat all kinds of injuries, including chronic low back pain.
-He has a keen understanding of human biomechanics and evaluates each client individually utilising specific tailor-made treatment plans, placing great emphasis on correct technique and form to facilitate return to work or sport and prevent further injury.
+He utilises his skills with sports integrated dry needling and Clinical Pilates to assess and treat all kinds of injuries, specialising in chronic low back and neck pain.

 Originally from Vancouver, Canada, Kayla was brought up living a very active lifestyle swimming, hiking, and rock climbing.
 She graduated with a Masters of Physiotherapy from the University of Sydney and with a background in kinesiology, Kayla has a thorough understanding of how the human body moves and functions.
 She is committed to providing a high level of care using evidence-based practice and is passionate about utilising a holistic approach to therapy.
 Kayla finds it rewarding to be able to improve the health and well-being of her clients such that they can return to the activities that they love.